Written by: Greg Ellifritz

 If the suspect is actively resisting, but isn’t physically attacking the officers, strikes of almost any kind would likely be ruled an unreasonable use of force.
 In those situations, the “pig pile” is actually the least harmful way to control a resisting prisoner.
 It just looks bad.

 Sometimes it’s hard for half a dozen trained cops to restrain a resisting suspect.
 Why do you think you can do it all by yourself without any training?

 There are too many downsides to restraining a criminal suspect and holding him for the police.
-I’ve struggled with lots of suspects over a 24-year cop career.
-When I retire in 10 months, I can guarantee you that as a private citizen, I will never be doing it again.
+I’ve struggled with lots of suspects over a 25-year cop career.
+When I retire in seven weeks, I can guarantee you that as a private citizen, I will never be doing it again.

 I urge you to follow my lead.